 In fiscal 2013, the Compensation Committee revised the vesting schedule for new stock option and DSU awards as follows: for current employees, generally 1/12th of the total number of shares of our common stock subject to the stock option vest each quarter following the grant date until fully vested; for newly hired employees, generally 1/3rd of the total number of shares subject to the stock option vest on the first anniversary of the grant date and thereafter, 1/12th of the total number of shares subject to the award vest each quarter until fully vested.
-In fiscal year 2016, we expect to extend the vesting of new stock option and DSU awards for newly hired employees to a four-year vesting period as follows: for new stock option awards, generally 1/4th of the total number of shares subject to the first anniversary of the vesting start date and thereafter, 1/16th of the total number of shares subject to the first anniversary of the vesting start date and thereafter, 1/16th of the total number of shares subject to the award vest each quarter until fully vested; for new DSU awards, generally 1/4th of the total number of shares of our common stock subject to the award vest annually in the quarter the award was granted until fully vested.
+In fiscal year 2016, we expect to extend the vesting of new stock option and DSU awards for newly hired employees to a four-year vesting period as follows: for new stock option awards, generally 1/4th of the total number of shares subject to the award vest on the first anniversary of the vesting start date and thereafter, 1/16th of the total number of shares subject to the award vest each quarter until fully vested; for new DSU awards, generally 1/4th of the total number of shares of our common stock subject to the award vest annually in the quarter the award was granted until fully vested.
 For current employees, DSU awards will now vest on an annual basis over three years as follows: generally 1/3rd of the total number of shares of our common stock subject to the award will vest annually in the quarter the award was granted until fully vested.